serialport/node-serialport/README.md

 `callback: function(err, results)`

 Called once the port's flags have been set. `results` are the return of the underlying system command.
 If `.set` is called without an callback and there is an error, an error event will be emitted.

+### .update (options, callback)

+Changes the baudrate for an open port.
+Doesn't yet work on windows.

+**_options_**

+ * `baudRate` Baud Rate should be one of: 115200, 57600, 38400, 19200, 9600, 4800, 2400, 1800, 1200, 600, 300, 200, 150, 134, 110, 75, or 50.
+Custom rates as allowed by hardware is supported.

+**_callback (optional)_**

+`callback: function(err)`

+Called once the port's baud rate has been changed.
+If `.update` is called without an callback and there is an error, an error event will be emitted.

 ## Events